"Take care how you listen."

 "The Emmaus experience reminded me after almost 30 years of ministry that maintaining spiritual disciplines is not enough...you need a band of brothers and sisters who are engaged in the same journey.
 This journey has provided me with wise counsel, spiritual healing, and inspiration for continued ministry.
 I would strongly advise any spiritual leader who wants to finish well in his or her calling to be a servant of Jesus to consider being a part of the Emmaus journey."

-Sarah's Emmaus Experience
+Kate's Emmaus Experience

 Each retreat provides a spiritually enriching environment for ongoing encouragement and growth in the spiritual life, in discernment, and renewal.